Internet Speed Test

 Automated Internet speed tests are set as default for all Fingbox users.
 See the following for how to remove automated Internet speed tests or change their schedule.

-The speed test tool on Fing Desktop is the same as the Speed test on the Fing Mobile App whilst using more optimized tools.
+The speed test tool on Fing Desktop is the same as the Speed test on the Fing Mobile App with optimized tools.

 The graph in the Internet tab titled Average Performance of last 7 days will show the results of your scheduled Internet speed tests over the past week.
 It will also show your average Internet speed for the past week.